daizutabi/mkdocs-nbstore/docs/usage/class.md

 - You want to explain the code that generates a visualization
 - The code itself is the primary focus
 - You're creating tutorials where readers should focus on implementation

-!!! note
-    Here we use an empty parentheses `()` to tell the plugin to use the active notebook `class.ipynb`.

 ## Complete Cell: `.cell` Option